Indar Jit Rikhye: Career in British Indian Army and Indian Army

-Indar Jit Rikhye (30 July 1920 – 21 May 2007) was a major general in the Indian Army who served as military adviser to the United Nations Secretary-General Dag Hammarskjöld and U Thant in the 1960s.
+Career with United Nations

+Starting in the late 1950s he was assigned to U.N. peacekeeping units.

 As military advisor, he was responsible for operations in the Democratic Republic of the Congo, Rwanda, Burundi, West Irian, Yemen, and Cyprus.
 Special assignments included advisor to the Secretary-General during the Cuban Missile Crisis, chief of the UN Observer Mission to the Dominican Republic, and participant in the Spinelli-Rikhye Mission to Jordan and Israel in 1965.

 In May 1967, General Rikhye was the commander of the United Nations Emergency Force in the Sinai Peninsula when Egypt deployed its own troops in that territory and demanded that Rikhye withdraw all his troops.
-U.N.
-Secretary-General U Thant complied with the withdrawal, precipitating the Six-Day War the following month.
+While waiting for evacuation to occur, UNEF came under fire during beginning of Six-Day War.

+Post-United Nations

 From 1970 to 1990, he was president of the International Peace Academy, a New York-based organization that promotes the settlement of armed conflicts by training negotiators, diplomats and military personnel in peacekeeping.